Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recognizing Phan Quoc Viet's contributions to the fight against the epidemic

-Regarding mitigating circumstances, the panel of judges assessed that during the investigation process and at the trial, the defendants all admitted their violations, were aware of their mistakes; confessed honestly, and had a repentant attitude, so they were entitled to the mitigating circumstance of "sincere confession".
+Regarding mitigating circumstances, the panel of judges assessed that during the investigation process and at the trial, the defendants all admitted their violations, were aware of their mistakes; confessed honestly, and had a repentant attitude, so they should enjoy the mitigating circumstance of "sincere confession".

-The panel also highly appreciated the attitude and awareness of the defendants, especially the active cooperation of most of the defendants with the investigation agency, to clarify the case.
+The panel also highly appreciated the defendants’ attitudes and awareness, especially the active cooperation of most of the defendants with the investigation agency, in order to clarify the case.
 This is also a mitigating circumstance that the panel acknowledged for the defendants.

-Regarding the responsibility to remedy and return the illegally obtained money, so far, the presiding judge said that most of the defendants have voluntarily paid money or influenced their families to pay money and assets to remedy the consequences of the case.
+Regarding the responsibility to remedy and return the amount of illegal profits, so far, the presiding judge said that most of the defendants have voluntarily paid money or influenced their families to pay money and assets to remedy the consequences of the case.

 Mr. Nguyen Thanh Long (Photo: Nam Phuong).